hexx/sound-collective/prompt.md

 Updated AI pattern generation to support pitched instruments for the 'lead' and 'pad' tracks.

+Updated AI pattern generation to allow the AI to specify the tempo.

 Please make the sound changes more pronounced in the "sparkling" mode.
 Also, add some additional sounds.

+Please modify Generate with AI to also allow AI to specify TEMPO settings.